Portrait from Steel and Searl's Legislative Souvenir of 1895-1896.

 Buckeye state native Stiles Rust Nettleton spent the better part of his seventy-seven years with a case of wanderlust, journeying around the United States.
 From humble beginnings in Ohio Nettleton rose to be a veteran of the Civil War, took a bride in Michigan, grew cotton in Alabama, was a newspaper owner and Judge in Minnesota and served as a special treasury agent for the Pribilof Islands in Alaska.
 Relocating to Seattle, Washington in the early 1890s, Nettleton served one term in that state's house of representatives from 1895-1897.
 Truly a multifaceted man!

-Born on April 7, 1834 in Delaware County, Ohio, Stiles Rust Nettleton was one of several children born to Hiram and Lavina (Janes) Nettleton.
-In addition to Stiles Rust the Nettleton family would also boast Alvred Bayard Nettleton (1838-1911), who (odd name not withstanding) went on to prominence in his own right, being a Brevet Brigadier General during the Civil Ward and Assistant U.S. Secretary of the Treasury under Benjamin Harrison from 1890-93.
+Born on April 7, 1834, in Delaware County, Ohio, Stiles Rust Nettleton was one of several children born to Hiram and Lavina (Janes) Nettleton.
+In addition to Stiles Rust, the Nettleton family would also boast Alvred Bayard Nettleton (1838-1911), who (odd name notwithstanding) went on to prominence in his own right, being a Brevet Brigadier General during the Civil War and Assistant U.S. Secretary of the Treasury under Benjamin Harrison from 1890-93.

 Following his discharge from service in November 1865 Stiles Nettleton is recorded as residing in Alabama, where in 1866-67 he had an interest in a "cotton raising and mercantile enterprise."
 By 1868 he was again residing in Ohio and in the early 1870s went west as a special agent with the Jay Cooke and Co.
 In 1872 Nettleton had moved his family to Minnesota, and was later employed as "a local agent for the land department of the Northern Pacific Railroad".